course-dprep/team-project-no-vs-code-team-12-1/README.md

 ## Relevance of Analysis / Future Applications

 ## Repository Overview
-This repository contains a structured process to download, prepare, and preprocess data for the analysis of take-out restaurant ratings.
-The workflow is automated using a Makefile, ensuring that each step in the pipeline runs in sequence.
-Data is first downloaded, then prepared, and finally preprocessed into a final dataset for further analysis.

-# Project Title

-## Repository Overview
 This repository contains a structured workflow for downloading, preparing, preprocessing, and analyzing data to find insights about take-out restaurant ratings.
 The process is automated using a Makefile, ensuring each step runs in sequence.